- 1.73k views

 Based on your insurance policy, travel insurance should cover theft, loss, medical emergencies as well as any cancellation or delays to your trip.
 Travel insurance is optional when traveling to Argentina but is highly recommended given Argentina’s rise in theft and crime.
 It is also good to get travel insurance if you are planning to engage in extreme activities such as cross-country hiking, mountaineering, and water rafting.

-Argentina has 30 large airports where most direct flights come into Ministro Pistarini International Airport (EZE) in Buenos Aires that acts as a hub to the rest of Argentina.
+Argentina has 30 large airports where most direct flights come into Ministro Pistarini International Airport (EZE) in Buenos Aires which acts as a hub to the rest of Argentina.
 From there, travelers can take domestic flights to any major destination in Argentina.
 Many who come to explore Patagonia would take a direct flight into EZE and then transfer flights to fly into Comodoro Arturo Merino Benítez International Airport.

-Argentina is a country full of beauty, history and rich culture.
-Like any country you travel, it doesn’t come without its surprises and dangerous sides.
-However, with some common sense and putting safety as a priority, a trip to Argentina can bring you once-in-a-lifetime experience.
+Argentina is a country full of beauty, history, and rich culture.
+Like any country you travel to, it doesn’t come without its surprises and dangerous sides.
+However, with some common sense and putting safety as a priority, a trip to Argentina can bring you a once-in-a-lifetime experience.